Winter 2021: Image Arts COVID-19 Updates

 - PDF fileTechnical Operations Agreement Form

 - We will be modifying our facility access for safety and distancing.
 Procedures may change at any time.
 Please check back often.

-- New this fall is an online submission form.
-Work submissions will be connected to a new email address for the DPF which is email@example.com.
+- New this year is an online submission form.
+Work submissions will be connected to a new email address for the DPF which is firstname.lastname@example.org.

 - At this time, we will not be accepting any in-person work drop-offs.
 You will be able to pick-up your printed work by assigned time only.
 Communication will be primarily via your Ryerson email address.